Thermophysical Investigation of Asteroid Surfaces II: Factors Influencing Grain Size: Conclusions and Future Work

 \item[4)] Finally, we infer from our analyses that evidence for both impact weathering and thermal fatigue/fracture exists in the asteroid population.
 In future work, processes that remove regolith (\autoref{subsec:retentionloss}), which may preferentially act on smallest regolith particles or largest boulders, should be accounted for when modeling asteroid regolith evolution.

 \end{enumerate} \end{quote}

+Although the thermal conductivity equations in this work are useful to estimate grain size from thermal inertia, more effort is needed to improve modeling efforts to better resemble asteroid surfaces and regoliths.
+In particular, considerations for mixed surfaces comprised of heterogeneous grains, and both solid and porous boulders should be sought \citep[e.g.][]{Cambioni_etal19}.

-Future work will focus on increasing the number of objects in categories for which there are a relatively low number of thermal inertia estimates.
-In particular, NEAs, MBAs smaller than $\approx 3 \km$, super slow rotators ($P_\mathit{rot} > 100 \hours$), and members of very young asteroid families ($<10 \Myr$).
-In addition, thermophysical investigation of the regoliths of object groups not studied in this work (e.g., contact binary asteroids, asteroids with satellites, objects with close planetary encounters, low perihelion asteroids, etc.) would further elucidate regolith breakdown mechanisms and evolution processes as well as the timescales over which they operate.
+Future thermophysical investigations of asteroids should target objects belonging to categories for which there are a relatively low number of thermal inertia estimates.
+For example, MBAs smaller than $\approx 3 \km$, super slow rotators ($P_\mathit{rot} > 100 \hours$), and members of very young asteroid families ($<10 \Myr$).
+In addition, thermophysical investigation of the regoliths of object groups not studied in this work (e.g., contact binary asteroids, asteroids with satellites, objects with close planetary encounters, low perihelion asteroids, etc.) would further elucidate regolith evolution processes and their respective timescales.